devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

 ## Storing release candidates on S3

-Currently your CI workflow for JWT Pizza writes a new version over the top of the files found in the root of the S3 bucket that the CloudFront distribution hosts.
+Currently, your CI workflow for JWT Pizza writes a new version over the top of the files found in the root of the S3 bucket that the CloudFront distribution hosts.
 Since we want to have multiple environments, we need more control over what version is deployed in each environment.
 To accomplish this you need to modify your JWT Pizza `.github/workflows/ci.yml` GitHub Action workflow file to target a **version** subdirectory of your S3 deployment bucket instead of the root.

 So instead of the root of your bucket containing the latest build.